Ensembl/amr-portal/frontend/src/content/developers.md

 We provide three parquet datasets

 - Phenotypes: phenotypic experimental data collected from antibiograms
-- Genotypes: predicted AMR resistance mechanism
+- Genotypes: AMR genes and mutations from _in silico_ methods
 - Merged phenotype and genotype: Merge of the previous two datasets based on a join on `BioSample_ID`, `assembly_ID` and `antibiotic_ontology` (i.e. where the same sample, assembly and antibiotic have a record).

 ## Accessing annotated genomes